EVARATE/Portal-Gun-OS/README.md

 **Disclaimer:** *These instructions include soldering things to a 5V powersupply (e.g. computer, USB charger) and a Lithium Polymer battery.
 Especially the latter one can be easily damaged and if mistreated start burning or explode.
 I did all of this to the best of my knowledge but I'm a hobbyist at best.
 So make sure you double check everything, research this yourself and ask professionals or someone who actually knows what they are doing for help if you are unsure.
 These batteries aren't plug-and-play. <ins>They will get damaged</ins> if you supply the wrong voltage or current.
 Do this at your own risk.*

-## Upcoming updates and changes
-With the change to the new 6600mAh battery there will be an update to the code regarding the battery charge indicator LED which will require minor circuit changes including a [new DPDT switch](https://amzn.eu/d/fgQK8TB) and an updated ``003_Hatch``.
-So far, the LED only lights up when the battery is low but won't give you any other information about the charge level.
-If this is all you want, you can keep using the current circuit.
-However for the update the arduino needs to read the battery voltage on one pin (A0) but in order to be able to fully turn the circuit on and off, the on/off switch must also break the connection between BAT and A0, otherwise the arduino will draw power via A0 which is not good.

-After testing I will upload the changes in a few weeks.

 ## Part list
 I have linked some sellers as an example so you know what to look for but you can probably find similar parts at a vendor closer to you.